 1971, July 13 – Canadian National Rys opened over 1.44 miles of former New York Central trackage from a junction on their main line called Wesco (just west of Brookdale Avenue) to the former site of Cornwall Junction as well as a wye that went west of this relaid trackage to just east of the Pfizer Spur.
 Canadian National then abandoned the Cornwall Spur between the original station grounds, approximately at Amelia Street for Permanent Concrete, to west of Pitt Street, about where York Street is.
 The trackage from York Street westward to the wye and north to Wesco was designated the Wesco Spur.
 The wye and trackage west of the wye were all added to the Iroquois Chemicals Spur.

-1971, August 10 – Courtaulds began to use a 20-ton Plymouth Model ML-6 diesel mechanical locomotive.
+1971, August 10 – Courtaulds began to use a 20-ton Plymouth Model ML-6 diesel mechanical locomotive for switching.
 Canadian National Rys would drop off cars at a siding on the Courtaulds line next to the Eastcourt Mall where the Courtaulds crew would bring them on to the industry’s property.
 Courtaulds would bring outgoing cars to the same site for Canadian National Rys.
-This was the same siding that the street railway use to exchange with Courtaulds at.
+This was the same siding that the street railway used to exchange with Courtaulds.

-1971, October 9 – Canadian National Rys held a retirement parade for Cornwall’s electric street railway, which ran from the end of rails on William Street to Marlborough, up to Water Street then to Cumberland Street.
+1971, October 9 – Canadian National Rys held a retirement parade for Cornwall’s electric street railway, which started from the end of rails on William Street.
+They travelled to Marlborough, up to Water Street then to Cumberland Street.
 From there the parade continued eastward along 9th Street to the former Canadian National station grounds.
-Each car had signage that had text of each one’s history and another sign saying that it was their last day.
-The rest of that day and the next, free rides were given from the grounds to the Brookdale Mall to the west and the Eastcourt Mall in the east by using No. 7 and a Canadian National commuter coach car.
-The railway donated No. 17 and maintenance car No. 4 to the City of Cornwall due to City Council’s requested.
+Each car had signage with text of each one’s history and another sign saying that it was their last day.
+The rest of the day and the following one free rides were given from the grounds to the Brookdale Mall in the west and the Eastcourt Mall in the east by using No. 7 and a Canadian National commuter coach car.
+The railway donated No. 17 and maintenance car No. 4 to the City of Cornwall at City Council’s request.
 Retired were nos.
 6 to 9, 11 to 12, 14 to 16 and 3152 while 5 and 10 were scrapped.
 B-1 was donated to the Canadian Science & Technology Museum.
-All rails on the streets were abandoned except for on Cumberland from 9th to 7th and 7th from Cumberland to the Domtar (No-Corode) site.
+All rails on the streets were abandoned except for on Cumberland from 9th to 7th and westward on 7th from Cumberland to Domtar Construction Materials.
 The Pfizer Spur was abandoned from the south end of the Pfizer property to the West Domtar Spur connection.

-1971, December 31 – Chemcel Limited became Celonese Canada Limited.
+1971, December 31 – Chemcel Limited became Celanese Canada Limited.

 1972 – no longer operating a street railway, the Cornwall Street Railway, Light & Power Company was renamed to Cornwall Electric, continuing to purchase electric power from outside Cornwall and supplying it to their customers.
 Canadian National Rys donated former Cornwall Street Railway 11 to the Ohio Railway Museum, 12 and 3152 to the Shore Line Trolley Museum, 14 to the Illinois Railway Museum and B-2 to the Seashore Trolley Museum.